nathanc7278/cs180-W25/Notes/Maxflow.md

 put all reachable nodes from $s$ on left partition and the rest of the nodes on right partition after ignoring saturated edges

-* then there is a cut with flow = capcity
+* then there is a cut with flow = capacity

 #### 3 to 1